fxlin/p2-concurrency/docs/cmake.md

 # Build the benchmark with CMake

-*There is no "quickstart".
-Just to make sure you read & do the experiment.*

 ## Background

 Our source tree is managed by `CMake` instead of a hand-written Makefile.
 CMake is widely used to build large codebases.
 To us, CMake eases building multiple versions of the same source code, each built with difference build flags.
 We will see the benefits in subsequent experiments.